chronicleprotocol/scaffold-oracle-reader/README.md

 ✅  [Success]Hash: 0xda5b4871929d1414a5b447769f4d8d757b1aea8e280555adb9dd7ec67bb6b683
 Contract Address: 0xA2B4473120b9d18abfE90EEb2722A57CB72C4212
 ```

+Grab the address of the deployed contract.
+Add it to packages/nextjs/contracts/deployedContracts.ts#LN10

 Now, you can verify that you can read with the Foundry `cast` command: